-Diabetes insipidus (DI) is a rare disorder that can occur as a consequence of histiocytosis involving the pituitary gland.
+Diabetes insipidus (DI), also now known as Arginine Vasopressin Deficiency (AVP-D), is a rare disorder that can occur as a consequence of histiocytosis involving the pituitary gland.

 It should not be confused with the more common diabetes mellitus, also known as sugar diabetes, which results from too much sugar in the blood.
 Although both disorders have similar symptoms, in every other way including the cause and treatment, they are completely unrelated diseases.

-The rate of occurrence for DI is not known, because there has been no organized method to count the number of patients.
-Some patients will present the symptoms of DI before receiving a diagnosis of histiocytosis, so communication with your physician about the possible connection between Diabetes Insipidus and histiocytosis, or other conditions, should be discussed.
+The rate of occurrence for DI or AVP-D is not known, because there has been no organized method to count the number of patients.
+Some patients will present the symptoms of DI or AVP-D before receiving a diagnosis of histiocytosis, so communication with your physician about the possible connection between Diabetes Insipidus and histiocytosis, or other conditions, should be discussed.

 Diabetes insipidus is a result of damage to the pituitary gland, a small gland at the base of the brain which stores and releases a hormone called ADH (antidiuretic hormone), also known as vasopressin.
 This hormone normally causes the kidney to control the amount of water released as urine from the body.
 When the pituitary is damaged, the kidneys lose too much water (increased urination), which then leads to increased thirst.